Conjunctive Queries: Unique Characterizations and Exact Learnability: Preliminaries

-\subparagraph*{C-Connectedness} We say that a structure $(A,\textbf{a})$ is \emph{c-connected} if every connected component of its incidence graph contains at least one designated element.
-Note that this condition is only meaningful for $k>0$, and that it differs subtly from the condition of fg-connectedness we defined above.
+We say that a structure $(A,\textbf{a})$ is \emph{c-connected} if every connected component of its incidence graph contains at least one distinguished element.
+Note that this condition is only meaningful for structures with at least one distinguished element, and that it differs subtly from the condition of fg-connectedness we defined above.
 For example, the structure consisting of the facts $R(a_1, a_2)$ and $S(a_2, a_1)$ with distinguished elements $a_1, a_2$, is c-connected but is \emph{not} fg-connected.
 For any structure $(A,\textbf{a})$, we denote by $(A, \textbf{a})^{\textrm{reach}}$ the (unique) maximal c-connected substructure, that is, the substructure containing everything reachable from the distinguished elements.

 \begin{proposition} If $(A,\textbf{a})$ is c-connected, then $(A,\textbf{a})\to (B, \textbf{b})^{\textrm{reach}}$ iff $(A,\textbf{a})\to (B, \textbf{b})$. \end{proposition}